ACl365/MIMIC-demo/docs/strategic_impact.md

 **Key Benefits:**
 - Reduces 30-day readmissions by an estimated 15% (460 fewer readmissions annually)
-- Generates $5.2M in annual savings for a medium-sized hospital (20,000 admissions/year)
+- Generates $5.2M (approx. £4.16M) in annual savings for a medium-sized hospital (20,000 admissions/year)
 - Improves resource allocation by focusing interventions on highest-risk patients
 - Enhances quality metrics for value-based care programs and CMS reporting
 - Provides actionable insights for quality improvement initiatives